Where cultural tourism leads to community development

 Why visit Rwanda

-Located in a region boasting with wildlife reserves, game parks and rainforest areas, Rwanda also known as the habitat of the rare and endangered mountain gorilla.
+Located in a region boasting wildlife reserves, game parks and rainforest areas, Rwanda is also known as the habitat of the rare and endangered mountain gorilla.

-The hospitality and warmth of the local peoples with their unique cultural experiences will enhance any visit to Rwanda, as will as trip to the active volcanoes at Nyiragongo.
+The hospitality and warmth of the local peoples with their unique cultural experiences will enhance any visit to Rwanda, as will a trip to the active volcanoes at Nyiragongo.

 In Rwanda we believe in the paramount importance of empowering local communities through education and entrepreneurship, which have proved to go hand in hand with the conservation of the natural environment.

-Local communities have been enabled to gain (directly or indirectly) from thriving tourism in their backyards; they become interested in protecting their environment and move away from illegal activities like animal poaching, cutting down trees of Kahuzi Biega National Park (D.R.
-Congo) and the volcanoes of the Virunga mountains.
+Local communities have been enabled to gain (directly or indirectly) from thriving tourism in their backyards; they become interested in protecting their environment and move away from illegal activities like animal poaching, cutting down the trees of Kahuzi Biega National Park (D.R.
+Congo) and abandon plans for oil and mineral extraction at the volcanoes of the Virunga mountains.

 Rwanda has one international airport, Kigali International Airport, which is located at Kanombe, 10 Km east of Kigali’s city center.
 For your convenience, make a contact with Red Rocks, Rwanda’s cultural facility center beforehand; they will gladly help you from booking the flights, facilitate your arrival process, as well as arranging your commute within the country.